puneetsharma0910/EaseStay/readme.md

 # EaseStay

-EaseStay is a modern, full-stack hotel booking platform designed to streamline the process of discovering, booking, and managing hotel stays.
-Built with a scalable architecture and industry-standard technologies, EaseStay provides a seamless experience for both guests and hotel owners.
+EaseStay is a modern, full-stack hotel booking platform designed for seamless discovery, booking, and management of hotel stays.
+Built with a scalable architecture and industry-standard technologies, EaseStay delivers a robust experience for both guests and hotel owners.

 ---